 5. Uncover London's hidden gems

-Explore the British Museum or the National Gallery with an expert and uncover the highlights of these museums and galleries while listening to fascinating trivia.
+Alternatively, (re)discover some of London's most famous museums and galleries, but this time with an expert guide: check out the British Museum or the National Gallery and uncover the highlights of these world-class institutions while listening to fascinating trivia from your guide.

 For modern art, seek out some of the best street art in London, including pieces by Banksy and tributes to music legends such as David Bowie and Amy Winehouse.
-Brick Lane in Shoreditch and Leake Street Tunnel beneath Waterloo Station are notorious for their vibrant bright, bold murals.
+Brick Lane in Shoreditch and Leake Street Tunnel beneath Waterloo Station are notorious for their vibrant, bold murals.
+Or head underground to explore abandoned parts of the Tube network on an atmospheric visit of disused stations and tunnels with these hidden London Tube tours.

 6. Check out London's top attractions

 Go on a hair-raising adventure and see London's attractions from new heights.
-Dare to climb over London with Up at The O2, go even higher into the air for views of London from a helicopter, or hurtle past iconic landmarks such as Big Ben and Tower Bridge on a thrilling speedboat tour.
+Dare to climb over the city with Up at The O2 or hurtle past iconic landmarks such as The Houses of Parliament and Tower Bridge on a thrilling speedboat tour.

-Take a scenic tour through the city on a hop-on hop-off bus tour, stopping at 60 key landmarks across the capital such as Buckingham Palace, St Paul’s Cathedral and Westminster Abbey.
-Access even more attractions with The London Pass, a handy digital pass offering entry to more than 100 attractions.
+Take a scenic journey through the city on a hop-on hop-off bus tour, stopping at 60 key landmarks across the capital such as Buckingham Palace, St Paul’s Cathedral and the London Eye.
+Access even more attractions with The London Pass, a handy digital pass with access to more than 100 major attractions.

 7. Things to do on a Saturday night in London